-Students intending to complete the BA with a major in Cultural Studies must be credited with 135 points in Cultural Studies or courses approved by the Cultural Studies Programme Co-ordinator (as listed in the Cultural Studies undergraduate handbook and on the Cultural Studies website) (not including ARTS 395), including at least 105 points at 200-level or above, including the following:
+Students intending to complete the BA with a major in Cultural Studies must be credited with 135 points in Cultural Studies or courses approved by the Cultural Studies Programme Coordinator (as listed in the Cultural Studies undergraduate handbook and on the Cultural Studies website) (not including ARTS 395) which must include at least 105 points at 200-level or above, including the following:

-Required: At least 30 points of 100-level Cultural Studies or courses approved by the Cultural Studies Programme Co-ordinator.
+Required: At least 30 points of 100-level Cultural Studies or courses approved by the Cultural Studies Programme Coordinator.

-Required: At least 45 points of 200-level Cultural Studies or courses approved by the Cultural Studies Programme Co-ordinator.
+Required: At least 45 points of 200-level Cultural Studies (or courses approved by the Cultural Studies Programme Coordinator), including CULT 202.

-Required: At least 60 points of 300-level Cultural Studies (not including ARTS 395), including CULT 301.
+Required: At least 60 points of 300-level Cultural Studies (not including ARTS 395).

-Required for honours: B average at 300-level.
+Required for honours: CULT 202 and B average at 300-level.

-Students intending to complete the BA with a minor in Cultural Studies must be credited with at least 75 points in Cultural Studies courses, or courses approved by the Cultural Studies Programme Co-ordinator (not including ARTS 395), which must include at least 45 points at 200-level or above.
+Students intending to complete the BA with a minor in Cultural Studies must be credited with at least

+75 points in Cultural Studies courses, or courses approved by the Cultural Studies Programme Coordinator (not including ARTS 395), which must include at least 45 points at 200-level or above.